jordan-clayton/whisper-realtime/README.md

 ***
 NOTE: This library is primarily intended for personal and research use, but is actively used in [Ribble](https://github.com/jordan-clayton/ribble) and has proven stable in that context.
-While it has not been tested in large-scale deployments, it is likely suitable for production--though this is not guaranteed.
+While it has not been tested in large-scale deployments, it is likely suitable for general use--though this is not guaranteed.
 ***